ReViP: Mitigating False Completion in Vision-Language-Action Models with Vision-Proprioception Rebalance: Experiments

 \subsection{Evaluation on General Simulation Benchmark}

+\textbf{Qualitative Results.} Fig.~\ref{fig:FC_results} presents a representative comparison between ReViP and $\pi_0$ under the Object Drop perturbation.
+When the bottle slips from the gripper, $\pi_0$ continues its proprioception-driven trajectory, ignoring the visible failure and ultimately declaring a false completion.
+In contrast, ReViP immediately responds to the drop event, triggers a re-pick attempt, and guides the policy to replan, recover the object, and successfully complete the task.
+This qualitative behavior highlights the mechanism behind ReViP's performance gains on False-Completion Benchmark: decisions are based on the current visual observation rather than on internal proprioceptive progress.

+Along with the numerical improvements in Table \ref{table:false}, these qualitative findings show that ReViP consistently transforms failure cases into successful completions through vision-proprioception rebalancing.

 \textbf{Performance on LIBERO.} As shown in Table \ref{table:libero}, we evaluate ReViP on the LIBERO benchmark, including LIBERO-Spatial, LIBERO-Object, LIBERO-Goal, and LIBERO-10 (also called LIBERO-Long), each with 10 tasks and 50 demonstrations.
-ReViP consistently outperforms all other models, achieving the highest average task success rate of 96.7\%, surpassing both UniVLA and the backbone model $\pi_0$.
-Specifically, on LIBERO-Spatial, ReViP reaches 99.0\% success, effectively saturating the suite and slightly improving on the best existing methods.
-On the more challenging LIBERO-10 suite, which involves long-horizon manipulation across mixed task families, ReViP improves $\pi_0$'s success rate from 85.2\% to 92.2\%, a 7\% gain, demonstrating better stability over extended executions.
+Both ReViP and ReViP* consistently outperform all other models, achieving the highest average task success rate of 96.7\%, surpassing UniVLA and the backbone model $\pi_0$.
+Specifically, on LIBERO-Spatial, ReViP reaches 99.0\% success, effectively saturating the suite.
+On the more challenging LIBERO-10 suite which involves long-horizon manipulation across mixed task families, ReViP improves $\pi_0$'s success rate from 85.2\% to 89.8\%, and ReViP* further reaches 92.2\%, demonstrating better stability over extended executions.

-These results indicate that the proposed vision and proprioception rebalance with task stage cues not only mitigates false completion, but also improves performance on standard manipulation tasks without explicit perturbations.
+These results indicate that the proposed vision and proprioception rebalance with visual cues not only mitigates false completion but also improves performance on standard manipulation tasks.